-Reporting Relationships: Reports directly to the administrative staff of the academy, ie. The Superintendent, Assistant Director and/or Director on Site.
+Reporting Relationships: Reports directly to the administrative staff of the academy, ie. The Director, Assistant Director and/or Director on Site.

 Summary of Primary Functions: The teacher is responsible for adhering to the guidelines set by the Department of Children and Family Services, the educational component and any other accreditation requirements for the specific program.

 • Provides a safe and healthy environment that follows the licensing standards set by DCFS, the educational component, the job functions evaluation and any other standards specific to the program.

 • Arranges physical space into learning centers with a variety of materials rotated frequently with the children’s materials separate from teacher supplies.